Kiwisuki/Kiwisuki/README.md

 🥝 I am Junior Data Scientist at Surfshark with extra interests in Economics and Real Estate

-Currently, I have these public portfolio projects:
+Currently, I have these public portfolio projects,-
 🏠 Real Estate Project, that consists of:
 * Ad scraper from Aruodas.lt , scrapes and aggregates data into MongoDB databse.
 * Machine learning model that regresses flat's price, rent, median error ~8%